-Garlic Scape Pesto is a must have pesto that keeps excellently in your freezer and can be taken out throughout the year for so many different dishes.
+Garlic Scape Pesto is a must-have pesto that keeps excellently in your freezer and can be taken out throughout the year for so many different dishes.
 It is only available in June annually, so if you don't grow your own you can purchase from us.

 “Scapes” are the flower stalks found on certain members of the allium family.
 Garlic scapes, which appear on the finest hard neck garlic varieties, curl upward as they grow, ultimately straighten, and then grow little seed-like bulbs.
-A young scape makes one or two loops before straightening out, and then develops seeds.
+A young scape makes one or two loops before straightening out and then develops seeds.

 By snipping off the scapes before the seeds develop, more energy goes into making a bigger garlic bulb.
 When the garlic scapes are still in full curl, they are tender and delicious.
-They have a taste that is milder than the garlic cloves, and have a broad spectrum of uses from soup to salads to garnishes.
+They have a taste that is milder than the garlic cloves and has a broad spectrum of uses from soup to salads to garnishes.
 The garlic scape is an allium delicacy that is highly prized and traditionally used in Southern, Eastern European, and Korean cuisine because of its subtle garlic flavor and tender-crisp texture.

 To harvest your garlic scapes, snap off the top of the garlic scape where it emerges from the leaves of the garlic plant.
 Eat from the part you snapped to the bulb, where the flower is forming.

 Some farmers harvest the scape by pulling the stem straight up for the more delicate flavor of the scape.
-We don't harvest this way, since we have a nice rain fall until July and removing the scape that way could lead to bulb damage.
+We don't harvest this way, since we have a nice rainfall until July, and removing the scape that way could lead to bulb damage.
 Every farm is different, so try what works best for you and your farm.

 - Mix 3T with cream cheese and mix with pasta for an Alfredo sauce.